chennaaws22/onlinebookstore/README.md

 - ✅ Create, delete, update and list Categories.
 - ✅ Create, delete, update and list Books with it's book image displayed.
 - 🧑 for website visitor
+- ✅ Display books by category.
-- ✅ Display Books By Category.
+- ✅ Display new published books on the home page.

 ## Acknowledgements